marigold-dev/tzsafe-ui/README.md

 TzSafe is a website to interact with multi-signatures wallets.
 The goal is to have a UI layer above the LIGO contracts that you can find [here](https://github.com/marigold-dev/tzsafe).

+- Documentation can be found [here](https://docs.tzsafe.marigold.dev/).
+- Ghostnet version of this frontend UI can be found on [ghostnet.tzsafe.marigold.dev](https://ghostnet.tzsafe.marigold.dev/).
+- Mainnet version of this frontend UI can be found on [tzsafe.marigold.dev](https://tzsafe.marigold.dev/).

 ## How to develop ?

 First, clone the repository: